-1907 Birthday of Laurence Olivier (1907-1989), preeminent British actor of his generation.
-His dozens of notable appearances included Romeo and Juliet, The Entertainer, Becket, Private Lives, Caesar and Cleopatra, and Uncle Vanya.
+1907 Laurence Olivier is born.
+The preeminent British actor of his generation, his dozens of notable performances included Romeo and Juliet, The Entertainer, Becket, Private Lives, Caesar and Cleopatra, and Uncle Vanya.

 1909 The Midnight Sons, with a score by Raymond Hubbell and a book by Glen MacDonough, runs at the Broadway Theatre for nearly eight months.
 Director Ned Wayburn opens the show with an audience on stage watching the real audience.
 Dancer Vernon Castle is a highlight of the cast.

-1909 J. J. Shubert tells the New York Dramatic Mirror that the Shubert Organization is now in a position to play 40 weeks, coast-to-coast, owing to the theatres they own outright or control.
+1909 J. J. Shubert tells the New York Dramatic Mirror that the Shubert Organization is now in position to play 40 weeks, coast-to-coast, due to the number of theatres it owns outright or controls.
 In the coming season, the Shuberts control 100 attractions.

 1920 American playwright Hal Reid dies at the age of 60.
 Among his plays are From Broadway to Bowery and The Kentuckian.
 In 1912, he was appointed censor to the Universal Film Corporation.